An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Results and Discussion

-Table~\ref{tab:ComparisonOfMLModels} shows that for the New York City dataset the \acs{MAE} or average prediction error in seconds per trip is around 178 seconds for the L1-\ac{NN} and a couple of seconds higher for the L1-\ac{RF} and L1-XGBoost.
-The results for the other evaluation metrics---the \acs{MRE} and \acs{MAPE}---are similar and put the prediction error in perspective to the trip duration.
-As regards the New York City dataset and the second-level models, all models are able to outperform the first-level models as regards the \acs{MAE} and \acs{MRE}.
+Table~\ref{tab:ComparisonOfMLModels} shows that for the New York City data set the \acs{MAE} or average prediction error in seconds per trip is around 178 seconds for the L1-\ac{NN} and a couple of seconds higher for the L1-\ac{RF} and L1-XGBoost.
+The results for the other evaluation metrics--the \acs{MRE} and \acs{MAPE}--are similar and put the prediction error in perspective to the trip duration.
+Regarding the New York City data set and the second-level models, all models are able to outperform the first-level models with regard to \acs{MAE} and \acs{MRE}.
 Only the L2-\acs{NN} is able to outperform all first-level models in all evaluation metrics with an \acs{MAE} of 169 seconds or an \acs{MRE} of around 20 percent.
-Interestingly, the L2-\acs{MLR} achieves a remarkable prediction precision which is better than the one of the L2-\acs{RF} and similar to L2-XGBoost.
-For the models trained and tested on the Washington DC dataset, we observe that on the first level the L1-\ac{NN} with an \ac{MAE} of around 169 seconds is able to outperform the L1-\ac{RF} by 10 seconds and the L1-XGBoost by 20 seconds.
-As regards the second-level models, we observe that except for the L2-\acs{RF} all models achieve a remarkable prediction precision.
-In contrast to the models trained and tested on the New York City dataset, none of the second-level models is able to outperform the \ac{MAPE} achieved by the L1-\ac{NN}.
+Interestingly, the L2-\acs{MLR} achieves a remarkable prediction precision that is better than that of the L2-\acs{RF} and similar to that of the L2-XGBoost.
+For the models trained and tested on the Washington DC data set, we observe that on the first level, the L1-\ac{NN} with an \ac{MAE} of around 169 seconds is able to outperform the L1-\ac{RF} by 10 seconds and the L1-XGBoost by 20 seconds.
+Regarding second-level models, we observe that except for the L2-\acs{RF} all models achieve a remarkable prediction precision.
+In contrast to the models trained and tested on the New York City data set, none of the second-level models is able to outperform the \ac{MAPE} achieved by the L1-\ac{NN}.

+As shown in the last three lines of Table~\ref{tab:ComparisonOfMLModels}, we outperform the baseline approaches by at least 15 seconds on the New York City data set and by at least 6 seconds on the Washington DC data set when considering the \ac{MAE}.
+The results are similar for the other two evaluation metrics.